The Jerusalem Post: History

 The first attempt to establish an English-language newspaper in Jerusalem was The Jerusalem News, established in 1919 under the auspices of the Christian Science movement, but this had no relationship to The Jerusalem Post.

 The Palestine Bulletin, 1925–1932

-The direct journalistic ancestry of The Jerusalem Post can be traced to The Palestine Bulletin, which was founded in January 1925 by Jacob Landau of the Jewish Telegraphic Agency.
+The direct journalistic ancestry of The Jerusalem Post can be traced to The Palestine Bulletin, which was founded in January 1925 by Jacob Landau of the Jewish Telegraphic Agency (JTA).
 It was owned by the Palestine Telegraphic Agency, which was in practice part of the JTA even though it was legally separate.

 On 1 November 1931, editorship of the Bulletin was taken over by Gershon Agronsky (later Agron), a Jewish journalist who had immigrated to Palestine from the United States.
 In March 1932, a dispute arose between Landau and Agronsky, which Agronsky resolved to settle by establishing an independent newspaper.
 Landau and Agronsky instead came to an agreement to transform the Bulletin into a new, jointly owned newspaper.
 Accordingly, the Palestine Bulletin published its last issue on 30 November 1932.